eclipse-archived/codewind-docs/docs/_documentations/eclipse-firstproject.md

 Congratulations, you have now created, built and run your first Codewind project using Codewind on your local machine.

 # Next Steps

-For next steps, choose from the following:
+Choose from the following:

+**Getting started with Codewind - next steps** Continue to instructions for [Making a Code change with Eclipse](./eclipse-codechange.html) to see the auto-build-and-run feature in action.

-* If you intend to use Codewind [remotely](./remote-codewind-overview.html), you have now completed the pre-requisite step of installing Codewind on your local machine and can proceed to:
+**Installing Codewind for remote use** If you intend to use Codewind [remotely](./remote-codewind-overview.html), you have now completed the pre-requisite step of installing Codewind on your local machine and can proceed to:

 1. Deploy Codewind to your cloud if not already done so by you or a sysadmin/DevOps engineer.
 See tutorial [Deploying Codewind Remotely](./remote-deploying-codewind.html).
 2. Connect your Codewind extension of your local desktop IDE to Codewind in your cloud by following the tutorial [Using Codewind Remotely](./remote-codewind-overview.html).

- * To continue with this [Using Codewind Locally](./local-codewind-overview.html) tutorial, continue to the next step [Making a Code change with Eclipse](./eclipse-codechange.html) to see the auto-build-and-run feature in action.